arthurtira/simple-expense-tracker/README.md

 PostgreSQL database contains only single schema with two tables - scrum and task table.

-After running the app it can be accessible using this connectors:

-- Host: localhost
-- Database: tracker
-- User: postgres
-- Password: password

 Like other parts of application Postgres database is containerized and the definition of its Docker container can be found in docker-compose.yml file.